 To become a CPA, the accountant must pass an ethics examination after passing the CPA exam.
 After becoming a CPA, the individual must complete specific hours of professional development every one or two years to stay current on all aspects of certified public accounting.
 CPAs are only permitted to practice in the state in which they were certified.

 What are the benefits of becoming a CPA rather than continuing to work as a regular accountant?
 To begin with, CPAs earn more than their non-certified counterparts.
 A CPA earns between $35,000 and $48,000 USD per year in large accounting firms.
 CPAs in small businesses earn an average of $29,500 to $40,750 per year.
-They also join an elite group of accountants who are sought after people looking for an accountant for personal or business purposes.
+They also join an elite group of accountants who are sought after by people looking for an accountant for personal or business purposes.

 To become a CPA, a student must obtain an accounting degree, work as an accountant for several years, pass rigorous CPA and ethics exams, and commit to ongoing professional development.
 Despite the rigorous requirements, becoming a CPA is an excellent long-term investment.
-Many people work toward earning that coveted certificate in public accounting because the prospect of earning a higher salary than regular accountants and becoming universally respected the business world motivates them.
+Many people work toward earning that coveted certificate in public accounting because the prospect of earning a higher salary than regular accountants and becoming universally respected by the business world motivates them.